 - Remove the eclairs from the oven and transfer them to a wire rack.
 Let cool completely.

 - Make the orange curd.
-Whisk together 4 egg yolks with ¾ cup granulated sugar, ½ cup blood orange juice, and 1 tbsp blood orange zest in a heat-safe bowl.
+Whisk together 4 egg yolks with ¾ cup granulated sugar, ½ cup blood orange juice, and 1 tablespoon blood orange zest in a heat-safe bowl.
 Make a double boiler, filling a small pot halfway with water.
 Bring the water to a boil, reduce the heat to medium and place the bowl with the egg yolk mixture on top of the pot.
 The bowl should not be directly touching the water.
 Continue to cook the curd until thickened, about 10 minutes.
 As the curd begins to get thicker, start to whisk constantly.
 The curd is ready when it coats the back of a spoon.

 - Remove the orange curd from heat and transfer to a bowl.
 Cover with plastic wrap directly touching the curd and cool completely.

 - Whip 1 ½ cups heavy cream until stiff peaks form.
-Gently mix in 6 tbsp of the cooled orange curd.
+Gently mix in 6 tablespoon of the cooled orange curd.
 Don't worry if the curd doesn't completely mix in, you just want to combine the two.
 Transfer the cream filling to a piping bag.

 - Cut the eclair shells in half lengthwise.
 Pipe the lime juice on the top shell.
 Wet a finger with water and smooth out the icing.